mezzato/picontrol-rs/README.md

 # picontrol-rs

-Rust version of the PiControl driver for the Revolution Pi
+Rust version of the PiControl driver for the Revolution Pi.

+## An example: pitestrs

+A command line tool to control the Pi Control process image is in the file [pitestrs.rs](src/bin/pitestrs.rs).
+The executable can be cross-compiled by launching `./build_pi.sh`.
+See below how to enable cross compilation.

 ## How to generate the Rust FFI bindings to C